-- security, transport, and disposal of particularly dangerous offenders and criminals
+- Securing, transporting, and managing particularly dangerous offenders and criminals

-K-Commando was formed shortly after Estonia gained independence.
-That happened in 1991, as a direct response to crime and by the example of other countries in the region.
+- As previously mentioned, the K-Commando unit was formed shortly after Estonia gained independence in 1991, responding to increasing crime and as a model for other countries in the region.

 Weaponry and Equipment